Kaokoland: Tourism and transportation

-After the end of the bush war, Kaokoland has become a common tourist destination in Namibia, due its proximity to the Etosha National Park (to the south), the unspoiled nature (with several spots suitable for activities such as rafting and trekking), and the opportunity to visit traditional Himba villages.
+After the end of the bush war, Kaokoland has become a common tourist destination in Namibia, due to its proximity to the Etosha National Park (to the south), the unspoiled nature (with several spots suitable for activities such as rafting and trekking), and the opportunity to visit traditional Himba villages.
 Notable landmarks in the area include the Epupa Falls, Sesfontein, Himba villages, and the Ondurusa Rapids.

 Kaokoland is one of the wildest regions of Southern Africa, with very few roads and structures.
-The only road that is accessible to non-4WD vehicles is that connecting Sesfontein and Opuwo.
-Many roads in Kaokoland are often in very bad conditions and may be challenging for 4WDs as well, especially during the rainy season.
-Most services such as shops, hospital, garage, and so on are only found in Opuwo.
+The only road that is accessible to non-4WD vehicles is the one connecting Sesfontein and Opuwo.
+Many roads in Kaokoland are often in very bad condition and may even be challenging for 4WDs, especially during the rainy season.
+Most services such as shops, a hospital and a fuel station, are only found in Opuwo.